 …it gives us new birth in Christ, makes us sharers in the mystery of his death and resurrection, grants the forgiveness of sin, and brings us new freedom as God’s children and members of his ChurchPope Francis

-For the Catholic, Baptism means participating in Jesus’ death and then resurrection; to go into the water and emerge a renewed child of God.
+For the Catholic, Baptism means participating in Jesus’ death and resurrection, going into the water, and emerging as a renewed child of God.

 Baptism of Infants

 Sacramental preparation classes are offered for parents of infants and children through six years old.
 Godparents are welcome to attend as well.

 These sessions discuss the theological and spiritual meaning of the sacrament of Baptism and what this means for parents and godparents.
 There is also time devoted to learning about religious development in early childhood.

 Baptisms are celebrations of a child’s initiation into the Eucharistic community.

 Children seven years and older participate in a more formal process called Christian Initiation, also known as The Children’s Catechumen, modeled after our adult process of Christian initiation.
 These children prepare to receive sacraments of initiation at the Easter Vigil.